datarootsio/databooks/README.md

 [![tests](https://github.com/datarootsio/databooks/actions/workflows/test.yml/badge.svg)](https://github.com/datarootsio/databooks/actions)

-`databooks` is a package for reducing the friction data scientists while using [Jupyter notebooks](https://jupyter.org/), by reducing the number of git conflicts between different notebooks and assisting in the resolution of the conflicts.
+`databooks` is a package to ease the collaboration between data scientists using [Jupyter notebooks](https://jupyter.org/), by reducing the number of git conflicts between different notebooks and resolution of git conflicts when encountered.

 The key features include: